 Mycoplasma Pneumoniae - Also known as atypical or ‘walking’ pneumonia, it can be contracted by breathing in infected respiratory fluid.
 The infection can cause symptoms such as wheezing, sore throat, cough, headache and fatigue.
 Most cases are mild and do not lead to pneumonia.

 Mycoplasma Genitalium - First identified in the 1980s, this particular infection can cause men to experience non-gonococcal or non-chlamydial urethritis, and women to experience cervicitis.
 However, it is more commonly asymptomatic.
-A piece of research has suggested a link between Mycoplasma Genitalium infections and female infertility, as the bacteria has been identified more frequently in the reproductive organs of women with pelvic inflammatory disease (PID).
+Some research has suggested a link between Mycoplasma Genitalium infections and female infertility, as the bacteria has been identified more frequently in the reproductive organs of women with pelvic inflammatory disease (PID).
 However, in order for a direct link to be confirmed more research into the area is required.

 Mycoplasma Hominis - A mycoplasma hominis infection may cause males who are infected to notice discharge from the urethra or experience pain when urinating.
 There is some evidence that suggests it may be connected to pelvic inflammatory disease (PID) which can be a cause of ectopic pregnancy.
 It may also be linked to cases of bacterial vaginosis, which in turn is linked to premature births or miscarriage; however not enough research has been carried out in this area to draw definitive conclusions.